 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the D3300 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+Both the D3300 and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The D3300 was replaced by the Nikon D3400, while the K-3 II was followed by the Pentax K-3 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Pentax K-3 II Manual.
+Further information on the features and operation of the D3300 and K-3 II can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3300 or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.